verekia/js-stack-from-scratch/tutorial/05-redux-immutable-fetch/README.md

 You can see that in this container, we are referring to a `messageAsync` property, which we're going to add to our reducer soon.

 What we need now is to create this `sayHelloAsync` action.

+### Fetch

+> 💡 **[Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)** is a standardized JavaScript function to make asynchronous calls inspired by jQuery's AJAX methods.

+We are going to use `fetch` to make calls to the server from the client. `fetch` is not supported by all browsers yet, so we are going to need a polyfill. `isomorphic-fetch` is a polyfill that makes it work cross-browsers and in Node too!

+- Run `yarn add isomorphic-fetch`.

 ### 3 asynchronous actions